iZach-Low/CSCI-3329_HW3/README.md

 I first used.
 I did this because I wanted to manage the computational cost of each model.
 This led me to get complete results from all the models in less time.

+The desired output was not shown in the Python file due to my choice of testing each model separtely due to the really long runtime when trying to use all five.
+If the program is executed and the programmer has a lot of patience, the desired output should be displayed.

 ## 6. Reproduction
 Python 3.12
 Libraries: pandas, numpy, sklearn, ucimlrepo